CMake in AimRT

 aimrt::common::net

-AIMRT_BUILD_RUNTIME, AIMRT_BUILD_NET_PLUGIN or AIMRT_BUILD_GRPC_PLUGIN
+AIMRT_BUILD_RUNTIME, AIMRT_BUILD_NET_PLUGIN, or AIMRT_BUILD_GRPC_PLUGIN

 aimrt::common::ros2_util